pablorobba/Proyecto_Individual_STEAM/README.md

 ## API development and deployement

 First of all, we made a virtual enviorment, we installed the libraries.
 Then we chose to work with FastAPI, since it's an easy coding and high performance framework to make APIs.
-Use the same fuctions that we made in the former process, made a presentation function with and HTML and CSS for the main page and then we run the API locally.
+Use the same fuctions that we made in the former process, made a presentation function with and HTML and CSS for the main page and then we run the API locally (made a dockerfile for the process).
 Then we decided to work with Render, as it was sugested.
 Since it's a service with limitations for free users, we decided to put the API in another repository, yo can find it follow the next hyperlink:
 + [API_Repository] (https://github.com/pablorobba/API_Steam)
 For the API live deployement, go to this page: https://steamapi-h3u0.onrender.com/ (maybe it can took a bit enter to the page)